Emergency Medical Care (EMMC)

 EMMC 317.
 Community Emergency Response Team Development and Instruction.
 2 Units.

 Development of sustainable community emergency response team (CERT) programs.
-Review of core CERT knowledge and competencies, and instructional techniques in disaster preparedness, fire suppression, disaster medical care, search and rescue, crisis psychology, response to terrorism, and team organization and administration.
+Review of core CERT knowledge, competencies, and instructional techniques in disaster preparedness, fire suppression, disaster medical care, search and rescue, crisis psychology, response to terrorism, and team organization and administration.
 Discussion of adult learning theories and skills instruction.
 Meets federal/state criteria to become a CERT trainer.

 Prerequisite: EMMC 217 or equivalent CERT Basic certification.